 Thank you for helping people living with the double disadvantage of poverty and disability.
 Each and every gift you send is truly appreciated.
 Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
 These types of debit cards will typically show the Visa or MasterCard logo on the front.
 If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us email@example.com

-Help children like Suman receive vital life-changing surgeries so they can run and play with their friends, go to school and plan for a brighter future.
+Help children, like Ramsaran, receive vital life-changing surgery so they can run and play with their friends, go to school, and plan for a brighter future.

 Children and adults with physical disabilities in Nepal face many barriers to education and employment owing to the steep terrain, remoteness of villages, and cultural stigma about disability.

 This project provides surgeries and rehabilitation to persons with disabilities most in need, restoring lives so they can achieve their full potential.

 Civil war, lack of rural medical services, and the devastating earthquake in April 2015 have added to the number of children and adults living in Nepal with disability.
 Over a third of the population living with disability have a physical impairment.
 Many remain at home in isolation, unable to participate in community life or achieve their full potential.